Federation Architecture

 - User sovereignty: Users choose where their data lives

-- Standard protocols: HTTP/HTTPS, WebSocket, JWT
+- Standard protocols: HTTP/HTTPS, WebSocket, JWT, DNS-based identity

 - Content addressing: SHA256 ensures integrity across instances